Tikam321/system-design/springBoot/spring-boot-official.md

 **Q35.
 What is the Spring Bean lifecycle?**
 # Spring Bean Lifecycle (Interview Notes)
 - The **Spring Bean Lifecycle** describes the sequence of steps a Spring bean goes through from **creation** to **destruction** while being managed by the Spring IoC Container.
+- "The Spring Bean Lifecycle describes the stages a bean goes through from creation to destruction.
+First, Spring instantiates the bean, then performs dependency injection.
+Next, Spring invokes lifecycle callback methods such as @PostConstruct or InitializingBean.afterPropertiesSet().
+After initialization, the bean is ready to serve requests and remains managed by the Spring IoC container.
+When the application context is closed, Spring invokes destruction callbacks like @PreDestroy or DisposableBean.destroy() before removing the bean."
 ## Easy Flow to Remember

 ```text